hellwolf/yul-dsl-monorepo/README.md

 > Check out these [example codes](#).

+> [!TIP]
+>
+> Yolc is a compiler program for "YulDSL/Haskell".
+YulDSL is a domain-specific language (DSL) based on [category
+> theory](https://category-theory.org/) for [Solidity/Yul](https://soliditylang.org/).
+YulDSL can be embedded in
+> different languages, with "YulDSL/Haskell" being the first of its kind.
+Curiously, the name "yolc" sounds similar to
+> "solc", the compiler program for "Solidity/Yul".
+>
+> Do not worry if you don't understand some of these concepts, you can start with Yolc right away and have a rewarding,
+> fun experience writing safer production smart contracts.
+However, if you do feel adventurous and want to delve into
+> the inner workings of YulDSL, read [here](./hs-pkgs/yul-dsl/README.md).

 > [!CAUTION]
 >
 > 🚧 While this project is still work in progress 🚧, the good news is after pausing for the good part of 2024 due to